READY TO #FLICKTHESWITCH

 Although many of us feel like we are building a tolerance to caffeine, the sleep disrupting effects can last for 6 – 8 hours.
 In fact, a review of two randomised control trials showed that eliminating caffeine for a whole day was able to improve sleep quality and lengthen sleep duration.
-Instead of turning to caffeine, try an alternative like VITALITY SWITCH instead.
+Instead of turning to caffeine, try a superfood formula with mushrooms, greens and shilajit instead.
 The uplifting herbs will nourish your energy system without the stimulation of your central nervous system (CNS).

 Reduce blue light